rkruk/gentoo-server-setup/docs/01-initial-setup.md

 # 01 – Initial System Setup

-> Prepare your Gentoo VPS: update packages, install essentials, configure a normal user, and set up basic services.
+> Prepare your Gentoo VPS: update packages, install essentials, configure a normal user, and set up essential services.
 Root access is controlled via `su -`.
 This is the first step before configuring your services.

 ---